allegro/allegro.tech/_posts/2018-04-16-Spring-WebMvcTest-with-Spock.md

 controllers.
 [Until Spring Boot 1.4](https://spring.io/blog/2016/08/30/custom-test-slice-with-spring-boot-1-4) testing REST controllers (and all the 'magic' done by Spring MVC) required running full application, which of course took a lot of time.
 Not only running time was the issue.
 Typically, one was also forced to setup entire system's state to test certain edge cases.
-This usually made tests less readable. @WebMvcTest is here to change that and now, supported in Spock.
+This usually made tests less readable. `@WebMvcTest` is here to change that and now, supported in Spock.

 ## @WebMvcTest with Spock

-In order to use Spock's support for @WebMvcTest, you have to add a dependency on Spock 1.2-SNAPSHOT as GA version has not been released yet ([https://github.com/spockframework/spock](https://github.com/spockframework/spock)).
+In order to use Spock's support for `@WebMvcTest`, you have to add a dependency on Spock 1.2-SNAPSHOT as GA version has not been released yet ([https://github.com/spockframework/spock](https://github.com/spockframework/spock)).
 For Gradle, add snapshot repository: